TuisDev/SnakeFight/README.md

   - Make it so that the window stays open the entire time
   - make it so that if an error occurs in any branch off the main menu, it returns you to the main menu
     - Add a disconect screen
+  - Make it so that the window can be resized
+  - Adjust window settings so that the window represents other games
   - cosmetic changes
     - rename window
 - Make program look nice